 Setting up a Limited Company in Jersey

-If you are thinking about setting up a limited company in Jersey, the sections below we will take you through the process of incorporation, explain the forms that you will need to complete and where to submit them.
+If you are a Jersey resident and thinking about setting up a limited company in Jersey, the sections below we will take you through the process of incorporation, explain the forms that you will need to complete and where to submit them.
+If you are not resident in Jersey please go to our page Setting up in Jersey as a Non-Resident.

 For practical help with preparing the necessary documentation, you can attend one of our Incorporating and Administering a Limited Company workshops which we run regularly throughout the year.
 This workshop will also explain the administrative responsibilities you will have once you have set up your limited company.